isuru89/oasis/docs/specs/users.md

    * CURATOR
    * ADMIN
  * Only one admin can exist in the system.
- * Globally, any number of curators and players exist.
+ * Curators and players can exist within a team scope.
- * TeamScope can have only maximum 3 curators.
+ * TeamScope can have only maximum of 3 curators.
  * At the beginning all users are players.
  * Admin has the previleges to change role of anyone.
  * Admin has the authority to assign curators for a TeamScope.